 Gender mainstreaming in research

-Equality between men and women is a fundamental value of the European Union clearly stated in the Treaty of European Union.2 The European Union considers equality of citizens as human value as well as sees in gender equality a driver for economic growth.3 The latter has been emphasised also by the OECD bringing out that aging societies need to use more effectively all talents, regardless of gender.4
+Equality between men and women is a fundamental value of the European Union clearly stated in the Treaty of European Union.2 The European Union considers the equality of citizens as a human value as well as sees gender equality as a driver for economic growth.3 The latter has been emphasised also by the OECD bringing out that aging societies need to use all talents, regardless of their gender, more effectively.4

-Gender mainstreaming – strategy towards realizing gender equality and integration of gender perspective into design and implementation of policies.
-It means that the needs, interests and experiences of both genders are considered and impact on gender-equality is pre-evaluated for planned policies ensuring that neither gender is put in a disadvantage.
+Gender mainstreaming – strategy towards realizing gender equality and the integration of gender dimension into design and implementation of policies.
+It means that gender-specific needs, interests and experiences are continuously taken into account and impact on gender equality is pre-evaluated for all planned policies, ensuring that nobody will be placed in a disadvantegous position due to their gender.

-European Research Area (ERA) highlighted gender equality and gender mainstreaming in research as its fourth priority (out of six) suggesting that various national equality legislations have to be translated into effective action to address gender imbalances in research institutions and decision making bodies and improving the integration of gender dimension into research policies, programmes and projects.
-Within ERA, three main indicators have been selected to regularly monitore this priority: share of women in Grade A research positions (professors) and heads of institutions in the higher education sector and gender dimension in research content (based on bibliometric analysis).8
+European Research Area (ERA) has highlighted gender equality and gender mainstreaming in research as its fourth priority suggesting that various national equality legislations have to be translated into effective actions to address gender imbalances in research institutions and decision-making bodies and improving the integration of gender dimension into research policies, programmes and projects.
+Within ERA, three main indicators have been selected to regularly monitor this priority: share of women in Grade A research positions (professors), heads of institutions in the higher education sector and gender dimension in research content (based on bibliometric analysis).
+To maximize women’s potential in research, Horizon 2020 set three objectives to underpin gender equality: fostering gender balance in research teams, reaching the target of 40% of under-represented sex in panels and groups and of 50% in advisory groups and integrating the gender dimension in research and innovation.
+7 In “Horizon Europe”, it has been made compulsory for all public bodies, such as research funding bodies, national ministries and other public authorities, including public for-profit organisations, and all higher education institutions and research organisations (both public as well as private) to be implementing a gender equality plan.⁸

 1. Raising gender awareness among the employees and among the members of the panels and committees of the Council